kevindoorhomes/doorway/first-day.md

 **Administrative items:**

-* Enroll in the payroll system
+* Enroll in the payroll system, Namely
 * Sign up for the corporate credit card
+* Sign up for Door's automotive insurance to be eligible to drive the Door cars.

 * New or Existing License holders need to update their sponsorship to relfect Door Texas Realty, LLC as your sponsorsing broker.

   * Pre-exisiting license holders can access the sponsorship transfer form [here](https://www.trec.texas.gov/forms/sales-agent-sponsorship-form-1).
   * Login to TREC
   * Select "Manage My Sponsorship \(Sales\)" under "Change your license information and manage relationships"

   ![](/assets/Screen Shot 2018-01-08 at 3.41.23 PM.png)

   * Search for Door using license \#9004678

   ![](/assets/Screen Shot 2018-01-08 at 3.45.01 PM.png)

+  * Request sponsorship/
   * Follow prompts on the screen to complete license transfer.
-  * Email transfer form to membership@dfwre.com
+  * Email transfer form to membership@dfwre.com.

 * Set up ZipForm Templates

   * Need to follow up